gschmutz/stream-processing-workshop/08-static-data-ingestion/README.md

 # Static Data Ingestion into Kafka

-Let's simulate some rather static data about the drivers of our truck fleet.
+So far we have ingested the truck data from MQTT to Kafka and detected dangerous driving behaviour.
+But the information only holds the `driverId` but no other information on the driver.
+In this workshop we will ingest information about the drivers into another Kafka topic and then use that information and join it with the stream we got so far.

 ![Alt Image Text](./images/joining-static-data-with-ksql-overview.png "Schema Registry UI")

 ## Create a Postgresql instance

 For that let's add a Postgresql database to our streaming platform.
-Add the following two service definition to the `docker-compose.yml` file.
+Add the following two service definitions to the `docker-compose.yml` file.

 ```
   adminer: